 My life wasn’t the easiest, but that doesn’t mean I have regrets.
 I regret nothing.
 I might be 30 years old right now and my girl pushes me to date sometimes, but I don’t feel the need to date.
 Knowing the heartbreak that can come with it.

-‘Holy fuck!’
 Dean is crumbling on the ground, the look on his face says it all.
 He’s in pain.
-A terrible pain, he wasn't a wuss.
+A terrible pain, he wasn't and never will be a wuss.

 We watch as the team doctors carry him off the field and into the locker rooms.

 Even though Manchester won, like they mostly do.
 Nobody felt like celebrating, knowing their star-player is hurt.
 A couple of minutes after the game ended, we sit on the couch hoping they’ll have some good news for us.

 "Dean Campell, star-player is gravely injured.
 It looks like his ACL on his left knee is ruptured.
 Besides this, it looks like a small rupture of his femur bone.
 We don’t know if he’s ever going to be able to play again.
 We will know more after the hospital gives us an update.
 But we are certain that he won’t play this season anymore."

 "Oh God, but that.
 This…."
 Julia’s eyes start to tear up.
 I look at my daughter and see that her world is crumbling down.

 "God, mom.
 What will he do?"
 She asks and for the first time, I’m not able to answer her.